Friday, May 15, 2026

 Look at the Vitex blooms next to the Japanese Magnolia.
 So pretty!

 My granddaughters love to go to Dothan Nurseries and the Botanical Garden.
 When my oldest, Lily, comes again, we are going to take a field trip to Ozark to the Neighborhood Daylily Farm.
 My mother (Jean Gillis Burson) and my grandmother (Eunice Jernigan Gillis) were both gardeners.
 My mother could do anything but always felt inadequate because she did not go to college.
 She went to nursing school and won a battle ribbon for her service at the Battle of the Bulge.
-Then she joined book clubs and read about anything and everything.
-She was self-educated with intellectual things as well as creative endeavors.
+Then she joined mail order book clubs and read about anything and everything.
+She was self-educated with intellectual things as well as gifted with creative endeavors.
 Mother started a children's garden club for me and my friends--the Daffy Dillies.
 We met in my playhouse a former air conditioner container.
+She took me with her on her yearly visits to the daylily farm in Headland.
+I guess that jumpstarted my love of plants.

 I am trying to attract hummingbirds and butterflies.
 Currently, I have only seen a very chubby squirrel, a redbird and his wife.